Pre-workout mixes, powders, or drinks are a great way to increase energy levels, gain motivation and begin your routine.

 Almost all pre-workout brands will have some side effects.

-This is because you are introducing a concentrated amount of vitamins, ingredients, and additives into your system at one time.
+This is because you are introducing a concentrated amount of stimulants, vitamins, additives, and rest of the ingredients into your system at one time.
 This will not go unnoticed by your body.

 In most cases, the side effects are mild, temporary, and expected.
 However, some brands have a higher risk than others.